vedraj360/Androlibs.com-App/README.md

 This Application is developed Kotlin.
 It use modern day architecture pattern MVVM.
 It also uses Coroutines, Paging, Navigation components ect.

-You can use this in your projects but currently API is not giving as I am working on it.
+You can use this in your projects but currently API is not given as I am working on it.

 ##